vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-opa.md

 looking at the `openpolicyagent.org/policy-status` annotation.
 The status should be equal to "ok".

-Run the following command to get the ConfigMap's annotations:
+Run the following command to view the annotations on the ConfigMap:

 ```bash
 kubectl get configmap cpulimits -o yaml